Make of yourself an honest man, and there will be one less rascal in the world.

 The following links are to YouTube videos of an actual Jichinsai with all the trimmings.
 Video 1Video 2

 Why Perform a Jichinsai Ceremony?

-I mentioned above that I do a lot of work for international corporate Clients.
+I mentioned above that I do a lot of work for international corporate Clients in Japan.
 Indeed, Gentle Reader no doubt uses their products daily.
 These are corporations that are decidedly non-religious and are careful to avoid allowing religious influence to become apparent in their business dealings.
 So how do they justify spending money and time on a ceremony intended to deal with metaphysical influences?
-The reasons, as I understand them, are twofold: (1) Peace of mind; and (2) Avoidance of blame.
+The reasons, as I understand them, are threefold: (1) Peace of mind; (2) Employee and Customer relations; and (3) Avoidance of blame.